 Free bus transportation is available to students who live 11⁄2 miles or more from school and within school attendance boundaries.
 Students must present their school I.D. to the driver to verify they are assigned a bus and have the correct route number on it.
 If you do not have an I.D. you will not be allowed to ride the bus.
 Students must surrender their I.D. upon request from any bus driver.
 Students who attend before period 1 or are dismissed before the last period of the day are not provided transportation.
 Students who live less than 11⁄2 miles from school may elect to pay for transportation.
-The cost is \$200.00 per school year, payable in advance.
-A late free of \$35.00 will be added to the pay rider request if received after July 1st.
+The cost is \$250.00 per school year, payable in advance.
+A late fee of \$35.00 will be added to the pay rider request if received after July 1st.
 Please be advised that it may take up to three (3) business days for your child to be eligible to ride the bus after payment is received.
+Bus information can be found in the student and/or parent's Infinite Campus school portal under "More" then Transportation.

 AFTER SCHOOL LATE BUS ROUTES: Transportation is provided for regular bus riders who stay after school under a teacher's supervision.
 LATE buses are available Monday-Friday.
 The times are as follows: FHS, HEHS, SHS will have 4:10 and 5:25 routes.
 PHS and CHS will have 4:50 routes and 6:10 routes.
 These are condensed routes and stops.
 Students may have to walk further from these stops compared to their regular route stops.
+Maps for the Late/Evening stop locations can be found in the front office or at the Athletic office.
+Only students with a valid school I.D.

-Only students with a valid school I.D. with an assigned bus-route number are allowed to ride the After School Late Buses.
+with an assigned bus-route number are allowed to ride the After School Late Buses.
 Anyone who leaves campus may not use the late buses.
 After School Late Buses are available only for students who are participating in school-sponsored sports and activities held after the end of the regular school day.

 GUIDELINES: A valid route number on the I.D. allows a student to ride the bus.
 Students may only ride their assigned bus route.
 NO other students may ride home with another student.
 Bus route information is available in the students Infinite Campus portal under "more".
 Students should be at their assigned bus stop at least five (5) minutes before the scheduled pick up time.
 The listed times are approximate since weather, student ridership and traffic may affect the actual pickup time.
-The district does utilize a GPS tracking program.
+The District does utilize a Bus GPS tracking program.
 The information for downloading the app can be found at adc.d211.org under Departments-Transportation.
 The app is designed to track the bus and provide an approximate arrival time.
 If students have to cross in front of the bus, they are to wait for the buses warning lights and stop arm to be deployed.
 They should also make eye contact with the driver and wait for the driver to signal it is safe to cross.
 Extreme caution should be observed when entering or leaving the bus.
 Students may not loiter or walk along side the bus.
 Students need to pay close attention to their surroundings as they cross which means they need to be off their cell phones until out of the street and safely on the sidewalk.